Thousands flee in Greece as wildfires sweep through Mediterranean | Science-Environment

 In the Peloponnese, where firefighters saved Ancient Olympia, the site of the first Olympic Games, from a raging fire this week, the flames left behind scorched earth and dead animals.
 "A catastrophe," said farmer Marinos Anastopoulos.
 "The fire came around midday with swirling winds and homes were burned, a lot of animals burned to death.
 Rabbits, sheep, dogs, everything."

-Joining firefighters from countries including France, Cyprus and Sweden, Israel said it was sending a team of 16 firefighters to Greece.
-So far, at least nine people have been taken to hospital with varying degrees of injury, including two volunteer firefighters treated for burns in intensive care units in Athens, health officials said.
+Joining firefighters from countries including France, Cyprus, and Sweden, Israel said it was sending a team of 16 firefighters to Greece.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)